 We've prepared this report to show you your impact.
 Let's get started!

 At last count, an estimated 1.7 million Americans still don't have clean, running water or a flush toilet at home.

 The Navajo Nation is the largest land area home to a Native American tribe today – an area larger than 10 of the 50 United States of America.
 40% of the Navajo Nation population (approximately 69,600 people) live without running water or a toilet.

 Daily life for many of these Navajo families is to wake up and collect water from a source outside their home, fetching it in buckets and boiling it on the stove.
 When desperate, many haul water from unsafe sources contaminated with bacteria, arsenic or even uranium.

-IWSH were excited to connect the international Community Plumbing Challenge program with the Navajo Water Project intiative of DIGDEEP: the only global water organization working on projects in the US.
-Over the course of an intensive, week-long assignment in October 2018 we addressed a range of bathroom and kitchen renovations for local residents, including the installation of new basins, taps, toilets, water tanks, water pumps, and hot and cold water pipework, plus installation of and connection to new wastewater systems.
+IWSH were excited to continue developing this Community Plumbing Challenge, Navajo Nation program as part of the Navajo Water Project initiative of DIGDEEP: the only global water organization working on projects in the US.
+Over the course of an intensive, week-long assignment in June 2019 we addressed a range of bathroom and kitchen renovations for three remote households, including the installation of new basins, taps, toilets, showers, water tanks, water pumps, and hot and cold water pipework, plus installation of and connection to new wastewater systems.

 Check out these photos from the project and keep reading for more information on the impact we made together.

 You are awesome.
 You really, really are.

 Thanks for sharing your hard-earned resources to support this Community Plumbing Challenge project.
 Your generosity proves that we're all in this together!

 Spread the word about your impact!
 Just copy this link to your report and post it on Facebook or Instagram - or post this photo.